-- (a) The start/finish line: a brightly coloured cord stretched between two poles carrying flags, approximately 48 m apart shall be located at the water's edge.
+- A. The start/finish line: shall be designated by a line in the sand between two poles carrying green (or area coloured) flags or a brightly coloured cord stretched between the two poles, approximately 54 m apart and located at the water's edge.
 Alignment of the start line to the buoys may be altered at the discretion of the Chief Referee, depending on prevailing sea conditions.
-The start line will also be the finish line.
-This line will be removed once competitors are in line and prior to the start to ensure the tube cannot catch it. - (b) The swimming buoys shall be placed as for the Surf Race, so that all competitors have an equal chance with regard to sandbanks and rips, etc.
+Any cord placed at the start line may be removed once competitors are in line and prior to the start if there is any concern that the rescue tube may catch on it. - B. The swimming buoys shall be placed as for the Surf Race, so that all competitors have an equal chance with regard to sandbanks and rips, etc.

-Rescue tube, swim fins: See Section 8 - Facility and Equipment Standards and Scrutineering Procedures.
-Competitors must use rescue tubes provided by organisers.
+Rescue tube, swim fins: See Section 8.

+Unless otherwise advised, competitors must use rescue tubes provided by organisers.

-Finish Judges shall be positioned at each end of the finishing line at least 5 m from the flagpole and in line with each flagpole.
+Finish Judges shall be positioned at each end of the finishing line at least 5m from the flagpole and in line with each flagpole.
 An in-boat Course Judge shall be positioned in line with the buoys as shown in the diagram.